If you are interested in a devotional, please check out the page Faith Is the Hammer, Grace Is the Nail.

-My inbox is filling up with Christmas ideas: Group your Christmas trees together in threes and make a statement.
-DIY giant Glitter Snowflakes Twelve Days of Cookie recipes 22 best kids’ gifts under $20… The Best Christmas songs you’ve never heard The emotions are mixed on this folks, because I’m just not there… Perhaps I … Continue reading
+My inbox is filling up with Christmas ideas: Group your Christmas trees together in threes and make a statement; DIY giant Glitter Snowflakes; Twelve Days of Cookie recipes; 22 Best Kids’ Gifts under $20; The best Christmas songs you’ve never heard…

 For the rest of Advent and Christmas I will be finishing up my gratitude project for the past year.
-It was never intended to be anything but for me to document my gratitude and blessings, and help me be intentional about living a joy-filled life for the year.
-It worked!
-And if I can encourage … Continue reading
+It was never meant to be anything but for me to document my gratitude and blessings, and help me be intentional about living a joy-filled life for… Continue reading

-There’s very little in this life that I like less than mowing grass.
+There’s very little in life that I like less than mowing grass.
 Reasons?
-Oh yeah, I got plenty: What a waste of time — I could be gardening, reading, writing, washing dishes, mopping the kitchen floor… What a waste of gasoline and added pollution, when we could be growing food, or flowers, or sheep … Continue reading
+Oh yeah, I got plenty: What a waste of time–I could be gardening, reading, writing, washing dishes, mopping the kitchen floor; What a waste of gasoline and added pollution–I could be growing food, or flowers, or sheep… Continue reading

 My word for 2015 is content.